 In some states, leaving a child unsupervised in a motor vehicle in a public place for an amount of time that poses a substantial risk to the child’s health can result in a class A misdemeanor.
 A child left unattended in a place that holds a permit for the sale of alcoholic beverages on premises can result in a class D felony.

-Jason Stone and his team of Boston Personal Injury Lawyers would like to advise you not to leave a child unattended in cars, especially during the hot summer months.
+Jason Stone and his team of Massachusetts Personal Injury Lawyers would like to advise you not to leave a child unattended in cars, especially during the hot summer months.
 Even if you see a child locked in a car, don’t hesitate – call 9-1-1.
 You may save a life.